If you have car finance you may be able to keep your vehicle if you go bankrupt. However are also other options you can consider.

 Included in this article:

 Rather speak to a person?
-Call us on 0800 044 3194 or complete the form below and we’ll call you
+Call us (0800 044 3194) or click here to complete the form below and we’ll call you

 Car finance is secured on your vehicle.
 Secured debts are not included in Bankruptcy so this debt is not automatically written off by the process.
 It is therefore possible to keep the car if you want to as long as you can afford the monthly payments.

 You will need to declare the net value of the car in your application.
 This is the current second hand value (normally based on a valuation from We Buy Any Car.com) less the total finance outstanding.
 Where this net value is £1000 or less the Official Receiver will have no interest in the vehicle.
 They should therefore be happy for you to keep it as long as the monthly payments are not too high.

 Before going bankrupt you must speak to your car finance company and check that they will allow you to keep the car if you go bankrupt.
 Many finance companies will be fine as long as you maintain the payments.
 However there are some who will automatically demand the return of the vehicle.

 If the net value of your car (second hand value less outstanding finance) is greater than £1000, you will only be able to keep it if you pay the difference to the official receiver.